 If your chicken breasts aren't already cut into chicken cutlets, take two large chicken breasts and cut them lengthwise to make 4 thin chicken breast pieces.

 Preheat a large non-stick skillet over medium-high heat.
-Add 1 Tbsp of olive oil to the pan.
+Add 1 tablespoon of olive oil to the pan.

 In one small flat dish or plate add the shredded parmesan.

 In a second small flat rimmed dish add the beaten eggs, Italian seasoning, salt, and pepper.
 Stir to combine.

 Using a fork or tongs, take the chicken cutlets one at a time and first dip them on both sides in the eggwash mix, making sure to gently shake off the extra egg.
 Next, dip the chicken breast into the parmesan making sure to coat both sides.
 The chicken won't be completely covered but the cheese will melt and spread to cover the chicken.

 Cooking just two of the chicken cutlets at a time, brown them for 3-4 minutes per side.

 Do not try to flip them early because the cheese won't be crisped enough and will fall off.
 It is OK to check carefully after 3 minutes of cooking by carefully lifting one corner slightly.
 You are looking for the parmesan cheese to be brown and crispy like in the images above.

 Continue cooking the remaining chicken cutlets, you can keep the others warm in the oven until all are cooked and ready to serve.